2KAbhishek/markit.nvim/README.md

 ### ✅ To-Do

-- [x] PickMe.nvim integration for multiple picker backends
-- [ ] Enhanced preview functionality
+- [ ] All marks are not showing up on `Markit mark list all`
-- [ ] Custom notes for bookmarks
+- [ ] When jumping to bookmarked files, treesitter highlighting is not applied
-- [ ] Export bookmarks as md - like a trace report with links

 ## ⛅ Behind The Code